jsalinasf/cheat_sheets/dockerCommands.md

 _if you decide to skip previous the last step, you will have to run every docker command with sudo_

 ### DOCKER Files
-Docker store4s its files by default in the following path:
+Docker stores its files by default in the following path:
 	/var/lib/docker

 Within this path you will find several folders such as: